viralemergence/batgap/README.md

 |
 ├─ script_to_generate_datasets_for_analyses.R - breaks down data.csv into smaller files for sub-analyses
 |
-| # These three are used for prevalence analyses in code_for_meta-analysis_models.R
+| # These are used for prevalence analyses in code_for_meta-analysis_models.R
 ├─ set_infection_prevalence.csv  - all coronavirus records
 ├─ set_infection_prevalence_alphaonly.csv  - alphacoronavirus only
 ├─ set_infection_prevalence_betaonly.csv -  betacoronavirus only
 |
-| # These three are used in geophylo analysis.R and any descriptive statistics not dependent on proportion positive
+| # These are used in geophylo analysis.R and descriptive stats not dependent on proportion positive
 ├─ set_other.csv  - all coronavirus records
 ├─ set_other_alphaonly.csv - alphacoronavirus only
 └─ set_other_betaonly.csv -  betacoronavirus only